stentorium/stentor/api/reviews/stentor-utils.api.md

 //
 // @public
 export function containsUppercase(word: string): boolean;

+// Warning: (ae-missing-release-tag) "dateTimeRangeToSpeech" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function dateTimeRangeToSpeech(value: DateTimeRange, type?: "ssml" | "displayText"): string;

+// @beta
+export function dateTimeToSpeech(value: DateTime, type?: "ssml" | "displayText"): string;

 // Warning: (ae-missing-release-tag) "dateTimeToString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //